In this guide we will talk about cybersecurity for small-network operators.

 Technology also plays a role in tipping the balance of modern cybercrime in favor of the bad guys.

 Two quiet but significant changes in IT changed the security landscape for SNOs.
-These include the:
+These include the following:

 Now, cybercriminals use high-speed, high-volume processes in a new way: to quickly gather valuable assets such as credit card numbers and healthcare data from many locations.
 Given the increasing value of the data—not to mention the higher information processing volume and speed—it all adds up.
 Before you know it, you’re talking serious money.

 In outbound attack scenarios, bad actors use an inbound attack to control any number of home-based, internet-connected devices.
-Then, the cybercrooks use these devices to remotely put the captured IoT devices to work—for themselves.
+Then, the cyber crooks use these devices to remotely put the captured IoT devices to work—for themselves.
 The exploit can be a DDoS, malware, or Trojan attack.
-The goal: overpower an asset, which can generate cash or perform a task such as overpower a utility grid.
+The goal: overpower an asset that can generate cash or perform a task such as overpowering a utility grid.

 In each case, the devices (bots) capture and automate the ability to obtain sensitive information, intercept communications, or launch attacks against other external targets, hundreds and thousands of devices at a time.
 And did I mention that AI often guides the process to ensure smooth command and control?
 Does it sound like science fiction?
 I thought so too, until Princeton IT security researchers simulated an army of botnet devices attacking a power grid.

 When analysts reviewed home network activity in 2017, there was a 3:1 ratio of outbound attacks to inbound attacks.
-That is there were three times more instances of home devices being used to attack the internet.
+Three times more home devices were being used to attack the internet.

 Helps to finance cybercrime infrastructure.
 This is the main reason why SNO-level cybercrime matters.
-It’s possible to combine the returns of many small exploits to finance larger cybercrime operations such ransomware and cryptomining (the shady if not illegal practice of using other people’s electronic assets to generate cryptocurrency).
+It’s possible to combine the returns of many small exploits to finance larger cybercrime operations such as ransomware and crypto mining (the shady if not illegal practice of using other people’s electronic assets to generate cryptocurrency).

 “Go away.
-In spite of my network’s small size, I run serious security operations here.
+Despite my network’s small size, I run serious security operations here.
 Find someone who isn’t as determined, consistent, and security-savvy as I am.”

 It’s difficult to say exactly what would work because best practice recommendations for SNOs, hardware tools, and software are changing.
 But generally, a persuasive approach would include:

-There is no doubt, setting up and maintaining even a modest security effort will take more time, effort, and cash than you would like.
+Setting up and maintaining even a modest security effort will take more time, effort, and cash than you would like.
 There is an alternative, however—a third-party security service.
-(We take a detailed look at this possibility next time.)
+(We will take a detailed look at this possibility next time.)

 When you read the following list of cyberthreats, don’t be discouraged.
 Yes, the list is long, but so is the list of ways to reduce that risk.
-When I write about cybersecurity, the same recommendations show up again and again (I bet you’ve noticed that.)
-So, here’s a list of preventive measures, which will cut the risk of most SNO cyberattacks:
+When I write about cybersecurity, the same recommendations repeatedly show up (I bet you’ve noticed that.)
+So, here’s a list of preventive measures which will cut the risk of most SNO cyberattacks:

 Reduce phishing risk by following the general guidelines above, especially phishing toolbars.